Senegal travel advice

 Driving can also be dangerous due to:

-- the presence of pedestrians and animals on the road
+- pedestrians and animals on the road

 - poorly maintained vehicles